boylesoftware/x2node-patches/README.md

 * `involvedPropPaths` - A `Set` of paths (in dot notation) of all record properties involved (read, erased and updated) in the patch.

+* `updatedPropPaths` - A `Set` of paths (in dot notaion) of those properties that may be updated by the patch, including paths of all parent properties of updated nested object properties.
+It will exclude properties that are only involved in "test" operations or as "from" properties of "copy" operations.
+Note that whether the patch actually changes the property value will depend on the current value in the supplied record.
+Naturally, if the value is the same, it won't change even though the property is still listed in the `updatedPropPaths`.

 * `apply(record, [handlers])` - Applies the patch to the specified record.
 If the record is not good for the patch (e.g. some properties are missing that are expected to be present by the patch specification), the method throws an `X2DataError`.
 Otherwise, it makes the necessary modifications to the provided record object and returns either `true` if all good, or `false` if a "test" patch operation fails.
 Note, that the method does not provide transactionality, so in case of an error or a failed "test" operation the provided record object may be left partially modified.

 Optionally, the `apply()` method can be provided with a `handlers` object that implements `RecordPatchHandlers` interface.
 The interface methods on the object, if present, are invoked during the patch application to notify it about the changes that the patch is making to the record as it goes through the patch operations.
 The methods are: